-Makar Sankranti celebration in different states as Khichadi, Sankrant or Lohari
+Makar Sankranti celebration in different states: Khichadi, Sankrant, or Lohri

 This significant festival is observed as a major harvest festival all over India and abroad during the month of January, generally on 14 January every year, in different forms.

-In Punjab, Haryana, Uttar Pradesh, and other parts of North India, it is celebrated as Lohri (13th January) a day before Sankranti.
+People in Punjab, Haryana, Uttar Pradesh, Delhi, and other parts of North India, celebrate it as Lohri (13th January) a day before Sankranti.
 Unlike other festivals, the date of the Lohri festival is fixed, which is celebrated every year on the 13th of January.

-It is celebrated on the next day as Makar Sankranti or Khichadi in Uttar Pradesh, Bihar, Madhya Pradesh, and Jharkhand.
+On the next day, people celebrate it as Makar Sankranti or Khichadi in Uttar Pradesh, Bihar, Madhya Pradesh, Rajasthan, and Jharkhand.